dranidis/dranidis.github.io/content/posts/immutability-increases-code-simplicity.md

 ## Aha!

 As it turned out, the `path` argument is one of the elements in the `paths` list.
 The method worked because the `Path` class was mutable.
 The elements of the list could be changed through their references in the list.
-The "then" statement mutated an existing path in the list, whereas the "then" statement added a new path to the list.
+The "then" part mutated an existing path in the list, whereas the "else" part added a new path to the list.

 Once I understood what was happening, I rewrote the method using the new immutable `Path`:
 ```